Kelly D. Schwartz, PhD - Social Development Research Team Director

 Dr. Kelly Dean Schwartz is Associate Professor, School and Applied Child Psychology, at the University of Calgary.
 A Registered Psychologist (Alberta) practicing in school and private settings for over 20 years, he holds a PhD in Social Psychology and an MSc in School and Community Psychology.
 His research focuses on how psychosocial factors and developmental assets contribute to healthy child and family development.
 Dr. Schwartz has held national and international grants for his research, has published articles and chapters in academic and common publications, and has presented symposia and invited lectures at over 40 national and international conferences.

-Marisa is a third-year Doctoral student in the School and Applied Child Psychology program.
+Marisa is a doctoral candidate in the School and Applied Child Psychology program.
 In August 2018, she defended her master's thesis which explored the role of art and culture in Blackfoot student wellness and educational engagement in order to consider how pedagogy and curriculum can be adapted to better serve Blackfoot students.
 Her research interests include prevention, positive youth development, and social justice.
-For her doctoral dissertation, Marisa is interested in collaborating with the TsuuT'ina First Nations Policing Program to support a youth violence prevention program.
+For her doctoral dissertation, Marisa is interested in collaborating with the Tsuut'ina Nation Policing Service to support a youth violence prevention program.
+Specifically she is exploring resilience among youth typically deemed high-risk.

 Melissa Mueller, MSc - Doctoral Student